Home

 Also keep in mind that this behavior is extremely versatile, the above tree “shortening” use is only one example.

-Compare this tactical with Prolog’s semicolon tactical and revel at some neat similarities!
+Compare this tactical with Prolog’s semicolon operator and revel at some neat similarities!
 For example, in Coq, A;B will backtrack if B fails and A can succeed in a different way.
 The primary example of a tactic being able to succeed in multiple ways is the constructor tactic.

 Syntax